ipfs-inactive/docs/README.md

 This repo is used for two purposes:

 1. To organize overall documentation work across the IPFS project, as managed by the **IPFS Documentation and Developer UX Working Group** ("Docs WG")
-2. To host the documentation website for IPFS, available at https://docs.ipfs.io/
+2. To host the **legacy** documentation website for IPFS, available at https://docs.ipfs.io/.
+Note that the [IPFS Docs Beta](https://docs-beta.ipfs.io/) is now the canonical reference for IPFS info, and changes and enhancements should be made to the [files in that repo](https://github.com/ipfs/ipfs-docs-v2) instead of to this legacy site.
+The legacy site is scheduled to be deprecated in Q2 or Q3 of 2020.

 ## Docs WG Q4 2019 update